Brazil–United States relations: U.S. government relations with the military government

 As the Carter administration replaced that of Gerald Ford, two other very sensitive issues—human rights and nuclear proliferation—came to the front in the relations between the U.S. government and Brazil.

-In 1975 Brazil and Western Germany established an agreement of co-operation in nuclear energy for peaceful purposes.
+In 1975 Brazil and West Germany established an agreement of co-operation in nuclear energy for peaceful purposes.
 The agreement was to transfer to Brazil the whole cycle of nuclear generation and a factory of nuclear reactors.
 The factory would enable the independent production of nuclear reactors as soon as 1978.

 The United States opposed the agreement.
 In March 1977, Jimmy Carter took measures against both Brazil and Germany: he pressed two American banks, the Chase Manhattan Bank and the Eximbank, to suspend all financing activities negotiated with Brazil, and halted the supply of enriched uranium to Germany.
 He wanted to compel both countries to either renounce the agreement or to revise it so as to give space to the introduction of comprehensive safeguards similar to those established by the NPT.
 He also wanted the construction of the nuclear reactor factories to be canceled.

 Presidents Ronald Reagan and João Figueiredo riding horses in Brasília, Brazil, December 1, 1982.

 In the early 1980s, tension in the American–Brazilian relations centered on economic questions.
 Retaliation for unfair trade practices loomed on the horizon and threatened Brazilian exports of steel, orange juice, commuter aircraft, shoes and textiles.
 When President Sarney took office in 1985, political issues, such as Brazil's arms exports to Libya and Iran, again surfaced.
 Brazil's foreign debt moratorium and its refusal to sign the Non-Proliferation Treaty caused the United States to put Brazil on its mandated blacklist, thereby restricting Brazil's access to certain U.S. technologies.